 Benefits of High-Intensity Interval Training (HIIT)

-Research shows that high-intensity exercise has been shown to increase heart rate quicker than lower-intensity exercise, which can help to strengthen the heart and improve its ability to function effectively.
+Additionally, research shows that high-intensity exercise can increase heart rate quicker than lower-intensity exercise, which can help to strengthen the heart and improve its ability to function effectively.

 The strenuous effects of HIIT appear safe when HIIT workouts are conducted properly, and HIIT can reduce the risk of heart disease, stroke, and other health conditions associated with poor cardiovascular health.